31 Weeks Pregnant: Signs, Tips, Symptoms & Baby’s Development

 What to expect during the 31st week of pregnancy

 During the 31st week of pregnancy, you can experience several changes and concerns, like sometimes contractions, Braxton Hicks contractions (Practice Contractions), and swelling.
-You may feel guilty or feel like you have a weight on your shoulders during this time.
+You may feel guilty or feel like you weight your shoulders during this time.
 You may also have nesting instincts, leading you to clean and organize your home in preparation for your baby’s arrival.
 As your due date approaches, keep up with your prenatal appointments and continue to take care of yourself.
+Read more on contractions: contraction app, contraction counter & how to track contractions.

 Symptoms you may experience at 31 weeks pregnant